MOTM · Integrating Sport & Physical Activity

 Inclusive & culturally sensitive activity ideas

-• Walking & nature strolls: simple, free, adaptable to any level; ideal for conversation and for mentees who don’t identify as “sporty”.
+• Walking & nature strolls: simple, free, adaptable to any level; useful for conversation, confidence-building, and getting started.

-• Dance & music: joyful movement with music from the mentee’s culture or new styles; can be private, seated or very low-intensity.
+• Dance & music: joyful movement with music from the mentee’s culture or new styles; can be private or group-based, and low- or higher-intensity.

-• Yoga & stretching: gentle, non-contact options (yoga, stretching, tai chi); chair-based variations support different abilities.
+• Yoga, mobility & recovery: non-contact options (yoga, stretching, tai chi, mobility work); chair-based variations can support different abilities.

 • Everyday active outings: “walk and talk” meetings, going to markets on foot, short hikes, or a community clean-up.